austincicale/Predicting-Employment-Status/README.md

 ### Data Sources

 This project utilizes U.S. census microdata from 2021, sourced from [IPUMS USA](https://usa.ipums.org/usa/).
-The data is cross-sectional, with each observation representing an individual respondent.
+The data is cross-sectional, focusing on individuals residing within the United States throughout the calendar year of 2021.
+Each observation within the data set represents an individual respondent.

 ### Tools